Executive Summary

 - Iterate through all stolen GitHub tokens

-- Validate each token still works via GitHub API
+- Validate each token still works via the GitHub API

 - If successful, return immediately (skip DNS channel)